Skip to content

 • discipline

-Mental attitude is an integral part of training.
+The mental attitude is an integrated part of the training.